Robert Devore Leigh

-Robert Devore Leigh (b.
-1890 Nebraska; d.
-Chicago, January 31, 1961) was an American educator, political scientist, and leader in the field of library science.
+Robert Devore Leigh (June 11, 1890 – January 31, 1961) was an American educator, political scientist, and leader in the field of library science.
 He was the founding president of Bennington College, and served there from 1928 to 1941.
 He made the college a center of progressive education, designing a curriculum with no rigid requirements, intensive instruction, off-campus study, and an emphasis on the arts.
 He attracted a faculty that included distinguished writers, artists, and dancers.

 After resigning the college presidency in 1940, he served with the Foreign Broadcast Intelligence Service during World War II.
 After the war he was director of the University of Chicago's Commission on Freedom of the Press.
 He next became dean of the Columbia University School of Library Service, 1956–1959.

 Early career and family

 Leigh was born in Nelson, Nebraska but raised in Seattle, Washington.
 He graduated summa cum laude from Bowdoin College in 1914.
 He was editor-in-chief of the school paper, manager of the football team, President of the Student Council.
 He taught for three years at Reed College, founded in 1911 as an experiment in progressive education.
 During World War I, Leigh was assistant educational director of the social hygiene department of the Public Health Service.
 He returned to Columbia University, where he briefly taught, and received his Ph.D. in political science in 1927.

 He became Hepburn Professor of Government, Williams College.

-Leigh's first wife was Mildred Adelaide Boardman (1892 -1959), a graduate of Reed College and a 1915 graduate of Columbia Teachers College.
-They were married 23 June 1916 in King County, Washington.
+Leigh's first wife was Mildred Adelaide Boardman (1892–1959), a graduate of Reed College and a 1915 graduate of Columbia Teachers College.
+They were married June 23, 1916 in King County, Washington.
 They had two daughters.
 In 1960 he married his second wife, Carma Leigh, California State Librarian.
 He was on his way from California to a library conference when he died in Chicago of a heart attack suffered on the plane.